Skip to main content

 Avoid ASCII Mode

 Only use ASCII mode for plain text files whose end-of-line (EOL) characters need to be converted for the receiving system.
 ASCII mode behavior is almost always undesirable because it changes the contents of the file, which corrupts files that are not plain text.
-We recommend not using ASCII mode unless you require EOL conversion.
+We recommend against ASCII mode unless you require EOL conversion.

 FTP Mode Behavior Setting